 When Windows 8 encounters a critical system error (a bug check) that prevents the PC from continuing to operate safely, it dims the screen and provides an error dialog message superimposed on whatever was previously displayed on the screen.
 The new critical error dialog message is presented to the user in their local language and clearly indicates that Windows has encountered a critical error and will be restarting.
 The user will no longer see bug check codes or driver names.
 However, all of that key information will still be available to support personnel in the PC’s crash dump file.

-Footprint, reliability and performance improvements in the registry
+Footprint, reliability, and performance improvements in the registry

 Windows 8 has reduced the amount of memory the registry uses, improved battery life, and reduced overall startup times.
 Windows 8 also provides boot configuration data (BCD) options to enable or disable the last known good control set that can be created at startup time.